vectordotdev/timber-js/packages/core/README.md

 | .warn()  | Warning - advisory messages that something probably needs fixing, but not serious enough to cause an error | SQL query ran slower than expected                     |
 | .error() | Error - something went wrong                                                                               | Couldn't connect to database                           |

 By default, `.log()` logs at the 'info' level.
-You can use the above explicit log levels instead by calling the relevant function with your log message
+You can use the above explicit log levels instead by calling the relevant function with your log message.

 All log levels return a Promise that will resolve once the log has been synced with [Timber.io](https://timber.io):